A quick proof of the classification of real Lie superalgebras: Real forms and Vogan diagrams

 Taking suitable normalization condition for each type of Lie superalgebras and from the two Lemmas 6.97 and 6.98 \cite{Knapp:Lie groups} we get redudancy test for each even part.
-So now the Vogan diagram of Lie superalgebras becomes two painted vertices Vogan diagram.\end{proof} \begin{lem}[Lemma 6.97 \cite{Knapp:Lie groups} modified] Let $\bigtriangleup$ be an irreducible abstract reduced root system in a real vector superspace $V$, let $\Pi_{01}$ and $\Pi_{02}$ be the two simple simple root system for even parts $e_{i}$ and $\delta_{j}$ basis respectivily and let $\omega$ and $\omega'$ be nonzero members of $V$ that are domiant relative to $\Pi_{i}'$s.
-Then $\left\langle \omega,\omega'\right\rangle >0$.\end{lem} \begin{proof} Using the suitable normalisations of $e_i$ and $\delta_j$ we get the proof of the Lemma. \end{proof}
+So now the Vogan diagram of Lie superalgebras becomes two painted vertices Vogan diagram for $\mathfrak{sl}(m,n)$, $D(m,n)$ and three painted for $D(2,1;\alpha)$.\end{proof} In fact from the results of Main theorem the following Corollary is immediate. \begin{cor} The number of painted vertices of the basic real Lie superalgebra by Vogan diagram is number of even parts of the corresponding Lie superalgebra. \end{cor}